 U2 are a rock band that were formed in the Clontarf area of Dublin in 1976.
 During their first tour outside of Ireland U2 played a gig to only 9 people at the Islington’s Hope and now they are selling out arenas around the world.
 The band have now won 20 Grammys and during the 1990s they were the biggest Irish export.
 Their album The Joshua Tree is the 89th best-selling album of all time.
 U2 had a big effect on Dublin’s music which can still be seen today.

 The Script are an Irish pop rock band formed in South Dublin in 2001.
 The band are internationally known having 3 UK number one albums as well as 3 top 20 US albums.
 They are also well known across Europe as well as the Southern Hemisphere with top ten album status in New Zealand and Australia too.
 The Script have sold 20 million records worldwide and are very much loved by their native city of Dublin.

 One of the most famous girl bands to come out of Dublin B*Witched were extremely popular during their active years of 1997-2002.
 The band released two studio albums both of which were Top 20 in the UK charts.
 The band also had four UK number one singles.
 The band got back together in 2012 so keep a look out for new material which may be on its way.

 From Raglan Road to Molly Malone, Dublin can be grateful for some great songs throughout the years... check out Dublin's most famous songs here.

-Or just beat the queues at the Guinness Storehouse with our Guinness Storehouse Fastrack ticket.
+Beat the queues at the Guinness Storehouse with the Guinness Storehouse Fastrack ticket.